jfarid27/lair-of-wisdom-ui/README.md

 # Lair of Wisdom

+This is a UI for [Lair of Wisdom](https://nourharidy.medium.com/lair-of-wisdom-on-chain-co-op-pvp-mmo-game-guide-rules-82422209eeb5).

 ## Development

 This project is configured with gitpod.
-[Click here to open and run.](https://gitpod.io/#https://github.com/jfarid27/lair-of-wisdom-ui)
+[Click here to open and create a new workspace.](https://gitpod.io/#https://github.com/jfarid27/lair-of-wisdom-ui)

 ## Available Scripts